 (WASHINGTON, DC) Yesterday, the U.S. House of Representatives unanimously passed H.R.
 3465, the Fallen Journalists Memorial Act, a bill coauthored by Reps.
 Grace F. Napolitano (D-CA-32) and Tom Cole (R-OK-04).

 (WASHINGTON, DC) This week, Reps.
 Grace F. Napolitano (D-CA-32) and Darin LaHood (R-IL-18) introduced H.R.
 8240, legislation to designate Route 66 as a National Historic Trail.
 The lawmakers previously introduced similar legislation in the 115th Congress.

 (WASHINGTON, DC) Today, H.R.
-1497, the Water Quality and Job Creation Act, sponsored by Reps.
-Grace F. Napolitano (D-CA-32), Peter DeFazio (D-OR-04), Don Young (R-AK-At Large), and John Katko (R-NY-24), unanimously passed the House Committee on Transportation and Infrastructure during a full committee markup.
+1109, the Mental Health Services for Students Act, which is authored by Rep. Grace F. Napolitano (D-CA-32), unanimously passed the House Energy and Commerce Committee during a full committee markup.

 In The News

 Martha is an 18-year-old Latina college student from La Puente.
 She studies part-time and works part-time to support herself and her family.
 As the first in her family to attend college, she is a great source of pride for her loved ones.
 Yet, had a concerned friend not asked Martha if she was OK, we could be telling a very different story.

 “Journalists put their lives on the line every day to protect our democracy and a free and independent press,” said Rep. Grace Napolitano, who co-sponsored the bill with Rep. Tom Cole, on Tuesday.